What, Exactly, Counts As Cheating?

 As there's no singular relationship, there's no singular definition of infidelity.
-Here's how therapists, psychologists, divorce lawyers, and polyamorists define the act.
+Here's how therapists, psychologists, divorce lawyers, and more define the act.

 For as long as there have been relationships, there has been infidelity.
 And for as long as there have been infidelity, romantic partners have squabbled over what, exactly, counts as cheating.
-Is watching porn cheating?
 What about flirting with a coworker even though you know nothing’s going to come from it?
-When does a close friendship cross the boundary into being considered emotional infidelity?
+When does a close friendship cross the boundary into being considered micro cheating?
 How much of cheating is in the eye of the beholder?
 If you happen to be in an open relationship, what does cheating look like?

 There’s no one correct way to answer to the question of what counts as cheating because there’s no one correct way to behave in a healthy relationship and there’s no one, singular relationship.
 But to seek some answers, we spoke with a range of experts — including a psychologist, relationship advisor, polyamorist, and divorce lawyer — to gain a deeper understanding of what defines fidelity, infidelity, and cheating , how partners can draw boundaries responsibly, and how they can resolve conflicts in a healthy manner.
 So, what is cheating?
 Here’s what they had to say.